TriplyDB/Documentation/docs/triply-etl/index.md

   ld -- 5.
 Validate --> ld
   ld -- 6.
 Publish --> destinations

-  destinations[("Destinations\n(TriplyDB)")]
+  destinations[("D. Destinations\n(TriplyDB)")]
-  ld[Internal Store]
+  ld[C. Internal Store]
-  record[Record]
+  record[B. Record]
-  sources[Data Sources]
+  sources[A. Data Sources]
 ```

 This approach consists of the following six steps (see diagram):

-- Step 1 [**Extract**](./extract/index.md) extracts a stream of [records](./generic/record.md) from one or more [data sources](./sources/index.md).
+- Step 1. [**Extract**](./extract/index.md): extracts a stream of [records](./generic/record.md) from one or more [data sources](./sources/index.md).
-- Step 2 [**Transform**](./transform/index.md) cleans, combines, and extends data in the [record](./generic/record.md).
+- Step 2. [**Transform**](./transform/index.md): cleans, combines, and extends data in the [record](./generic/record.md).
-- Step 3 [**Assert**](./assert/index.md) uses data from the [record](./generic/record.md) to make linked data assertions in the [internal store](./generic/internal-store.md).
+- Step 3. [**Assert**](./assert/index.md): uses data from the [record](./generic/record.md) to make linked data assertions in the [internal store](./generic/internal-store.md).
-- Step 4 [**Enrich**](./enrich/index.md) improves and extends linked data in the [internal store](./generic/internal-store.md).
+- Step 4. [**Enrich**](./enrich/index.md): improves and extends linked data in the [internal store](./generic/internal-store.md).
-- Step 5 [**Validate**](./validate/index.md) ensures that linked data in the [internal store](./generic/internal-store.md) meets the specified quality criteria.
+- Step 5. [**Validate**](./validate/index.md) ensures that linked data in the [internal store](./generic/internal-store.md) meets the specified quality criteria.
-- Step 6 [**Publish**](./publish/index.md) takes the linked data from the [internal store](./generic/internal-store.md), and publishes it to a destination such as [TriplyDB](../triply-db-getting-started/index.md).
+- Step 6. [**Publish**](./publish/index.md): takes the linked data from the [internal store](./generic/internal-store.md), and publishes it to a destination such as [TriplyDB](../triply-db-getting-started/index.md).

-TriplyETL uses the following data storage types, to connect the six steps in the approach (see diagram):
+TriplyETL uses the following data storage stages, to connect the six steps in the approach (see diagram):

-- The [**Sources**](./extract/index.md) are used as the inputs to the pipeline.
+- Stage A. [**Sources**](./extract/index.md): the data inputs to the pipeline.
-- The [**TriplyETL record**](./generic/record.md) provides a uniform format for data from any source system.
+- Stage B. [**Record**](./generic/record.md): provides a uniform representation for data from any source system.
-- The **TriplyETL internal store** holds linked data that is generated in the pipeline.
+- Stage C. [**Internal Store**](./generic/internal-store.md): temporarily holds linked data generated in the pipeline.
-- The [**Destinations**](./publish/index.md) are places that the output of the pipeline can be published to, for example [TriplyDB](../triply-db-getting-started/index.md).
+- Stage D. [**Destinations**](./publish/index.md): places where output from the pipeline is published to, for example [TriplyDB](../triply-db-getting-started/index.md).

-In addition, the following configuration tools can be used throughout the six TriplyETL steps:
+In addition, the following configuration tools are used throughout the six TriplyETL steps:

-- [**Declarations**](./generic/declarations.md) introduce constants that you can reuse throughout your TriplyETL configuration.
+- [**Declarations**](./generic/declarations.md): introduce constants are reuse throughout the TriplyETL configuration.
-- [**Control structures**](./generic/control-structures.md) make parts of the TriplyETL configuration optional or repeating (loops).
+- [**Control structures**](./generic/control-structures.md): make parts of the TriplyETL configuration optional or repeating (loops).
-- [**Debug functions**](./generic/debug.md) allow you to gain insight in TriplyETL internals for the purpose of finding issues and performing maintenance.
+- [**Debug functions**](./generic/debug.md): give insights into TriplyETL internals for the purpose of finding issues and performing maintenance.

 ## Supported standards and formats

 TriplyETL follows a multi-paradigm approach.
-This means that TriplyETL seeks to support a wide variety of source data formats, a wide variety of ETL configuration languages, and a large variety of linked data standards.
-This allows users to most optimally combine the formats, languages, and standards that make most sense from their point of view.
+This means that TriplyETL seeks to support a wide variety of data formats, configuration languages, and linked data standards.
+This allows users to most optimally combine the formats, languages, and standards that they wish to use.
+Other ETL approaches focus on one format/language/standard, which severely limits what users that use those approaches can do.

-## Supported source formats
+## Supported data formats

-TriplyETL supports the following source formats:
+TriplyETL supports the following data formats through its [extractors](./extract/index.md):

 - CSV (Comma-Separated Values)
 - JSON (JavaScript Object Notation)
 - OAI-PMH (Open Archives Initiative, Protocol for Metadata Harvesting)
 - PostgreSQL (Postgres, SQL)
-- RDF (Resource Description Language)
+- RDF 1.1 (Resource Description Language)
 - TSV (Tab-Separated Values)
 - XLSX (Office Open XML Workbook, Microsoft Excel)
-- XML ()
+- XML 1.1 (Extensible Markup Language)

-- **Standards-compliant**: TriplyETL implements the latest versions of the linked data standards and best practices: RDF 1.1, SHACL Core, SHACL Advanced, XML Schema Datatypes 1.1, IETF RFC3987 (IRIs), IETF RFC5646 (Language Tags), SPARQL 1.1 Query Languahge, SPARQL 1.1 Update, SPARQL 1.1 Federation, N-Triples 1.1, N-Quads 1.1, Turtle 1.1, TriG 1.1, RDF/XML 1.1, JSON-LD 1.1 (TBA), JSON-LD Framing (TBA), and JSON-LD Algorithms (TBA).
+TriplyETL implements the latest versions of the linked data standards and best practices: RDF 1.1, SHACL Core, SHACL Advanced, XML Schema Datatypes 1.1, IETF RFC3987 (IRIs), IETF RFC5646 (Language Tags), SPARQL 1.1 Query Languahge, SPARQL 1.1 Update, SPARQL 1.1 Federation, N-Triples 1.1, N-Quads 1.1, Turtle 1.1, TriG 1.1, RDF/XML 1.1, JSON-LD 1.1 (TBA), JSON-LD Framing (TBA), and JSON-LD Algorithms (TBA).